 Throughout my life I have intentionally engaged in reflective practices.
 Although most people see me as an extrovert, I actually spend significant amounts of time in quiet solitude and reflection.
 I enjoy writing and painting as methods of self-exploration, and these require extended periods of quiet, solitary time.
 Exploring my inner self is one of my favorite things to do, not because I delight in thinking about and admiring myself, but because I want to understand myself better.
 I am actually quite critical of myself (something I am working on), but it’s true that my paintings and writings are often a reflection of me, my thoughts, my emotions.
-A man I was involved with once accused me of being a “navel gazing narcissist”.
+A man I once knew accused me of being a “navel gazing narcissist”.
 That idea impacted me deeply and riddled me with self-doubt.
 The last thing I wanted to be was a self-absorbed narcissist.

 The time I spend on personal reflection is not only time well spent, it is necessary for my well being and it makes me a better person.
 By observing my thoughts and behaviors with equanimity, I am able to better understand my motivations and tendencies.
 Developing self-awareness is important to me because I want to have a positive impact on others.
 I also want to understand my purpose.
 I recognize that I am a spec in the universe, but I am not insignificant.
 However small, I have a role to play, and I have the opportunity to touch people’s lives daily.
 Our existence is interconnected.
 Everything we do and say has a ripple effect, and I care about doing my best so that my impact and contributions have a positive effect on others.
 That doesn’t mean I always do, but it is always my intention.